codelyfe/Notices-Be-Gone/README.md

 # Notices-Be-Gone
-WordPress Plugin to hide Notices untile it is deactivated.
+WordPress Plugin to hide Notices until it is deactivated.

+## Hides Notices on these plugins and themes below: ( WordPress Core Notices are hidden )

+1. WordFence
+2. Yoast
+3. WPeMatico

+### Enjoy!